Diversity-Enhanced Reasoning for Subjective Questions: Methodology

-For each role $R_i$, we generate $k$ candidate reasoning paths $\mathcal{M}(Q, R_i)=\mathcal{T}_{R_i}=\{T_{R_i}^{(1)}, T_{R_i}^{(2)},..., T_{R_i}^{(k)}\}$.
-This is achieved by adjusting the sampling temperature $\tau=1$ to encourage diverse reasoning paths.
-To ensure the coherence among different responses of each role, we then apply self-consistency filtering~\cite{self-consistency-filtering,wang2025calmunleashingcrosslingualselfaligning} through majority voting and only keep the most consistent answer: where $\mathbbm{1}$ is the indicator function and $\equiv$ denotes semantic equivalence (e.g. same roles give different answers).
+\paragraph{Self-Consistency Filtering} For each role $\mathcal{R}_i$, we sample $k$ reasoning paths from the decoder with temperature $\tau=1$, denoted as $\mathcal{M}(Q, \mathcal{R}_i)=\mathcal{T}_{\mathcal{R}_i}=\{\mathcal{T}_{\mathcal{R}_i}^{(1)}, \mathcal{T}_{\mathcal{R}_i}^{(2)},..., \mathcal{T}_{\mathcal{R}_i}^{(k)}\}$.
+To ensure the coherence among different responses of each role, we then apply self-consistency filtering~\citep{self-consistency-filtering,wang2025calmunleashingcrosslingualselfaligning} through majority voting and only keep the most consistent answer: where $\mathbbm{1}$ is the indicator function and $\equiv$ denotes semantic equivalence (e.g. same roles give different answers).
 This approach extends ensemble methods by decoupling role-specific reasoning trajectories, ensuring that conflicting viewpoints remain independently generated and self-consistent.